Ovid/zen-of-test-suites/README.md

 Curtis "Ovid" Poe.
 I authored the test harness that ships with the Perl programming language.
-I wrote the well-reviewed book [Beginning Perl](http://www.amazon.com/Beginning-Perl-Curtis-Poe/dp/1118013840/ref=sr_1_1?s=books&ie=UTF8&qid=1395074590&sr=1-1&keywords=beginning+perl+curtis+poe&tag=overse-20) and and am one of the authors of [Perl Hacks](http://www.amazon.com/Perl-Hacks-Programming-Debugging-Surviving/dp/0596526741/) (how's that for a redundant title?).
+I wrote the well-reviewed book [Beginning Perl](http://www.amazon.com/Beginning-Perl-Curtis-Poe/dp/1118013840/ref=sr_1_1?s=books&ie=UTF8&qid=1395074590&sr=1-1&keywords=beginning+perl+curtis+poe&tag=overse-20) and am one of the authors of [Perl Hacks](http://www.amazon.com/Perl-Hacks-Programming-Debugging-Surviving/dp/0596526741/) (how's that for a redundant title?).
 I also sit on [the Board of Directors of the Perl Foundation](http://www.perlfoundation.org/who_s_who) and am one of